Subscription Modal Banner

 Many biz giants that make the products or services you’re consuming today started small.
 Apple and Google started in a garage.
 Jollibee was once a humble ice cream parlor before it became a food titan that acquired known brands like The Coffee Bean and Tea Leaf, Mang Inasal, and Burger King.
 Potato Corner used to be a food cart business before it turned into an international food franchise brand.

-Their stories are surely inspiring, but before they reached the glorious success they’re enjoying right now, the founders took the time to plan everything, observe trends, and take risks.
-They proved that there are no shortcuts to great feats.
-So, if you want to start a venture that can potentially become the next big thing in the country (or in the world!), you may need to check out this guide.
+Before they reached the glorious success they’re enjoying right now, the founders took the time to plan everything, observe trends, and take risks.
+If you want to start a venture that can potentially become the next big thing in the country (or in the world!), know that there are no shortcuts to great feats.

-Want to make it big in the business someday?
-Get started with these steps and tips for how to start a small business in the Philippines.
+Read on for the steps and tips on how to start a small business in the Philippines.

 13 Steps to Starting a Small Business in the Philippines

 Be innovative!
-You have two choices on what business you want to venture in.
+You have two choices as to what business you want to venture into.

 First, offer something that's not yet on the market.
 How can you make your business stand out?
 Think creatively and identify an innovative product or service that can satisfy the needs or provide a solution for your target customers.